About Citrus Connection

 • Strong interpersonal skills and conflict resolution skills.

-• PC literate, basic skills in Microsoft Office Suite and Internet research.
+• PC literate, advanced skills in Microsoft Office Suite.

 • Must be a self-starter; able to work independently.